 With keen precision and erudite scholarship, Andrew Bartlett pinpoints all the relevant arguments on both sides of the complementarian and egalitarian divide.
 For those willing to consider objective analysis and think carefully, Men and Women in Christ is the most accessible and capable treatment to date.
 It is sure to

 How do you resolve conflict?
 How does your church resolve conflict?
 Often those in the crosshairs or with their finger on the trigger just do a 180, pick up, and go elsewhere.
 It’s far easier to walk away or leave a church than face the emotionally-charged task of resolution.
 And,

-about religion?
 The short answer is “But of course!”
 After all, there is only so much control one can have over another person, even little persons biologically related.
 Some may conclude that any answer to this question is above their paid grade.
-As for me, I’m not a psychologist nor
+As for me, I’m not a psychologist nor a pastor/priest.

 This offering by Gisela Kreglinger titled The Spirituality of Wine is informative and rich.
 Some quotes below are intended to whet your appetite (pun intended!).
 Do take time to listen to the podcast as most of my commentary came from her work (with a hat tip in the direction of Roger

 THIS is IMPORTANT on so very many levels!
 I’m speechless after listening through.
 I hope you will do likewise.
 I really, really do!

 Below are two presentations that I offered at Holy Trinity Anglican Church for those wishing to be confirmed in the Anglican tradition.
 All materials are my own, except where noted.
 There was so much more material that I wished to cover, but the 45-minutes I was allowed did not permit.